monkey-jsun/cuttlefish-host-container/README.md

 Additional notes:
 * run "cf-init.sh -h" and "cf-run.sh -h" for more info
 * to create multiple containers/instances, create multiple directories.
 For example, "mkdir riscv; cd riscv; ../cf-init.sh ....; ../cf-run.sh".
-  * However, you can only run 1 of them currently due to port conflict.
+  * However, you can only run 1 of them at any time due to port conflict.
 * ADB, VNC ports are visiable to host LAN.
 So you can run it on a headless server.

 ## TODO